rawhideron/MavenBuild/README.md

-This Build will send me an email when it's done
+This Build will send me an email when it's done failing

 Text 09/11/2020 2